 Fitness companies or coaches mostly use this type of testimonial advertising since it’s a perfect opportunity to promote their services with before and after photos.
 Over the past year, it is also commonly used by software companies, SaaS, and similar.

-However, if you decide to include success stories on your website or in social media posts, make sure you use the peer testimonial concept and incorporate different types of people from your target audience.
+However, if you decide to include success stories on your website or social media posts, use the peer testimonial concept and incorporate different testimonial types of people from your target audience.

 This means if you are promoting your fitness business, you need to include pictures of men and women, weight loss and muscle gain, different ages, etc.

 If you promote your software or tool, show your prospects the current customers’ benefits and show results with numbers.
 Saying that you help a company get more sales is not specific.
 But saying you help a company increase their sales by 30% is a true success story that will entice more customers to buy your tool or service.

 On the whole, to implement success stories, besides showing results with numbers, a few other tips will make your testimonial advertising more convinceable.
 Use any chance to display images, visuals, screenshots, and others.